 Launching Kubernetes on Existing Custom Nodes

-When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to create a Kubernetes cluster in on-prem bare-metal servers, on-prem virtual machines, or in any node hosted by an infrastructure provider.
+When you create a custom cluster, Rancher can use RKE2/K3s to create a Kubernetes cluster in on-prem bare-metal servers, on-prem virtual machines, or in any node hosted by an infrastructure provider.

-To use this option you'll need access to servers you intend to use in your Kubernetes cluster.
-Provision each server according to the requirements, which includes some hardware specifications and Docker.
-After you install Docker on each server, you willl also run the command provided in the Rancher UI on each server to turn each one into a Kubernetes node.
+To use this option, you need access to the servers that will be part of your Kubernetes cluster.
+Provision each server according to the requirements.
+Then, run the command provided in the Rancher UI on each server to convert it into a Kubernetes node.

 This section describes how to set up a custom cluster.